jacoscaz/treesandrobots.github.io/_posts/2019-08-10-for-the-love-of-pasta.md

 [frisella][frisella].
 350gr of tomatoes are clearly too much for two, after all.

-As the water starts boiling, add salt and 400gr of fresh pasta.
-Cook the pasta to the only resonable consistency for proper pasta: [al dente][al-dente].
+As the water starts boiling, add a conservative handful of salt.
+Wait for a minute, taste the water and adjust with a little more salt if needed.
+Add the pasta and let it cook to the only resonable consistency for proper pasta:
+[al dente][al-dente].
 Do not get distracted.
 Do not read emails.
 Do not look at your phone.
 This is a good time to contemplate the marvel of nature as perfectly embodied by your wooden chopping board.

 I warmly suggest using a type of fresh pasta called [pici][pici], often described as fat spaghetti.
 Alternatively, [orecchiette][orecchiette] are an